With a little TikTok research and some help from the experts, we uncover the hottest lash trends of 2024.

 In the last decade, lash enhancements have evolved to include individual eyelash extensions, seeing an explosion of professionals training in and providing the service.

-With 8.5 billion views on TikTok as of May 2023, #lashextensions are currently one of the hottest lash treatments but in 2023 we are seeing increased demand for a more natural look than in previous years, according to the experts.
+With 545 million UK views on TikTok over the past 12 months, #lashextensions remain one of the hottest lash treatments but in 2024 we are seeing increased demand for a more natural look than in previous years, according to the experts.

 Natural lash extensions